antarctica/PolarRoute/doc/source/sections/Configuration.rst

 The value_output_types section is an optional section which may be added to Mesh_info.
 This dictates how data of each value of a cellbox is returned when outputting the (CellBox) or (Mesh).
-By default values associated with a (CellBox) are calculated by taking the mean of all data-point of a given value within the CellBoxes bounds.
+By default values associated with a (CellBox) are calculated by taking the mean of all data points of a given value within the CellBoxes bounds.
 *value_output_type* allows this default to be changed to either the minimum or maximum of data-points.

 ::